rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 Press <enter> to keep the current choice[*], or type selection number:
 ```

 You can see that I changed the default to the `joe editor`.
 Joe can handle massive text files and I do a lot of password hash cracking so I need to open word lists that are 100's of MBs in length.
-Joe easily handles that but it uses non-standard keys for save, exit, etc.1
+Joe easily handles that but it uses non-standard keys for save, exit, etc.

 I suggest leaving `nano` as the default if you are new to Ubuntu.